Chinese espionage in the United States: Cyberwarfare

 In January 2010, Google reported "a highly sophisticated and targeted attack on our corporate infrastructure originating from China that resulted in the theft of intellectual property from Google."
 According to investigators, the Google cyber-attack targeted the Gmail accounts of Chinese human-rights activists.
 At least 34 other companies have been attacked, including Yahoo, Symantec, Adobe, Northrop Grumman and Dow Chemical.

 In January 2013, The New York Times reported that it was the victim of hacking attempts originating from China during the previous four months after it published an article on Prime Minister Wen Jiabao.
 According to the newspaper, the "attacks appear to be part of a broader computer espionage campaign against American news media companies that have reported on Chinese leaders and corporations."

 Chinese cyber-attacks seem to target strategic industries in which China lags; attacks on defense companies target weapons-systems information, and attacks on technology companies seek source code critical to software applications.
 Operation Aurora emphasized what senior U.S. government officials have called an increasingly serious cyber threat to critical industries.

 On August 6, 2020, US President Donald Trump officially extended restrictions against Chinese-owned apps by signing two executive orders that would ban US residents from doing business with TikTok and WeChat, a popular messaging platform run by Tencent Holdings Ltd. The ban was enacted, citing the security risk of leaving Americans’ personal data exposed.
 However, on September 28, 2020, the ban was temporarily blocked by a federal judge.

 In September 2022, it was reported during Congressional testimony that the FBI had informed Twitter of at least one MSS agent on its payroll.

 In January 2024, US authorities stated that they disrupted an operation by the Chinese state's advanced persistent threat called Volt Typhoon to target US critical infrastructure.

 In September 2024, Salt Typhoon, an advanced persistent threat (APT) affiliated with the MSS, was publicly reported to have gained access to multiple internet service providers in the U.S. and attempted to gain access to the phones of staff of the Kamala Harris 2024 presidential campaign as well as those of Donald Trump and JD Vance.
+The same month, Chinese state-sponsored hackers penetrated the National Institutes of Health.

 In October 2024, The Washington Post reported that the US federal government formed a multi-agency team to address a 2024 hack of US telecommunications companies, conducted by Salt Typhoon, which affected systems that track federal wiretap requests.

 In September 2025, Phantum Taurus was identified as a new China-backed group that engages in espionage attacks, targeting foreign governments and militaries across Asia, Africa, and the Middle East.